Lamigo Monkeys’ pitcher turned hitter

 Here’s the original CPBL YouTube footage.
 I counted around 16 seconds.
 It makes me wonder how does Yang’s HR trot stack up against players in the MLB?

 According to this MLB article.
-Cincinnati Reds’ Billy Hamilton was measured at 16.2 seconds.
-The quickest in MLB STATCAST history.
+Cincinnati Reds’ Billy Hamilton home run trot was measured at 16.2 seconds.
+That’s the quickest in MLB STATCAST history.

 Hamilton’s record was followed by San Diego Padres’ Adam Rosales at 16.3 seconds.

-Due to existing shoulder injury.
-Yang has been predominately an outfielder during his time as an university player and has been selected to play for the national team numerous times as an outfielder.
-The university team do occasionally use him as late inning reliever due to the fact even with existing injury, Yang can still clocked 148kph (92mph) on the radar.
+Due to existing shoulder injury, Yang has been predominately played as an outfielder during his time at the university, and has been selected to play for the junior national team numerous times as a positional player.
+The university team do occasionally use him as late inning reliever due to the fact even with his past history of injury, Yang can still clocked 148kph (92mph) on the radar.

 This is one of Yang’s 10K shutout game against The ORIX Buffaloes back in 2012.